vdespa/jenkins-postman/README.md

 # Jenkins installation for learning Postman automation

-This resouce is part of the [Postman: The Complete Guide to REST API Testing](https://www.udemy.com/course/postman-the-complete-guide/?referralCode=4E8B90BA4B5EE8DA9237) course on Udemy.
+This resource is part of the [Postman: The Complete Guide to REST API Testing](https://www.udemy.com/course/postman-the-complete-guide/?referralCode=4E8B90BA4B5EE8DA9237) course on Udemy.

 ## How to run Jenkins